 The Little Book of Maudism is my tribute to the vision of Colin Higgins & Hal Ashby.

-A story of unconventional love, life and death that has had a real impact on my outlook and how I view my own mortality.
+A story of unconventional love, life and death, Harold and Maude had a real impact on my outlook and how I view my own mortality.

-For me, this film was life changing, and I don’t say this lightly.
-On first watch I really couldn’t believe just how wonderful it was.
-Harold and Maude was Colin Higgins’ post-graduate thesis and although the plan for him to direct the film was dropped by Paramount, director Hal Ashby insisted that Higgins be a producer and work closely on set to secure the essence of his vision.
+Harold and Maude was Colin Higgins’ post-graduate thesis and although the plan for him to direct the film was dropped by Paramount, director Hal Ashby insisted that Higgins be a producer and work closely on set to secure the essence of his story.

 Little Book of Maudism comprises of ten lessons that Maude teaches Harold in their week together.
 To appreciate Maudism you don’t need to be spiritual or religious, but you can be.
 These teachings are about being human, what it means to be human.
 We are mortal beings and death acceptance is at the core of Maude’s message.
 Ultimately, we all die.
 If we can embrace the circle of life and immerse ourselves in nature we can live a richer existence.
 Desire for permanence and fear of change only limits our experience.

 Using both Higgins’ original novella and Ashby’s box office flop turned cult classic, I present these teachings with illustrations from a range of wonderful artists.

 Sarah Chavez whose blog Nourishing Death examines the relationship between food and death in rituals, culture, religion and society, has developed a recipe for Maude’s Ginger Pie with a pumpkin twist.